 “We call on the European Parliament and European Union Member States to respect and defend the current balance of interests that is the result of decades of case law and industrial policy,” she added.
 “This is critical to ensure ongoing investment in global standards, where Europe should maintain its leading role.”

-In a letter to Commissioners, MEPs and EU Member States published on its website, IP Europe highlighted a series of highly damaging flaws in the Commission’s proposal which will undermine Europe’s ability to achieve many of its strategic objectives for innovation, standards, SMEs, and the Unified Patent Court (UPC).
+In a letter to Commissioners, MEPs and EU Member States, IP Europe highlighted a series of highly damaging flaws in the Commission’s SEPs proposal which will undermine Europe’s ability to achieve many of its strategic objectives for innovation, standards, SMEs, and the Unified Patent Court (UPC).
 These include:

 About IP Europe